LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 BG troubleshooting steps:

 * Verify you have enabled the correct [CGM Selection](https://loopkit.github.io/loopdocs/setup/loop-settings/settings/#cgm-selection) in Loop settings; it is easy to accidentally change the selection while scrolling through the settings page
-* For G5, verify your [transmitter ID](https://loopkit.github.io/loopdocs/setup/loop-settings/settings/#cgm-selection) is set correctly in Loop settings
+* For G5 and G6, verify your [transmitter ID](https://loopkit.github.io/loopdocs/setup/loop-settings/settings/#cgm-selection) is set correctly in Loop settings
 * For G4, verify the Dexcom Share app is running on your phone
 * **Fetch Recent Glucose** command in RL only works for Medtronic CGM users, by the way...so don't expect that command to solve Dexcom CGM issues
 * If your local CGM is working fine on the Dexcom app, but Loop isn't reading it:
-    * make sure you enter your Dexcom Share account info in the Loop settings.
-Loop will automatically switch to pulling from the Dexcom servers if the local reading isn't working.
     * try turning Loop and Dexcom apps off, toggle BT off/on, restart Loop app, and then restart Dexcom app
+    * if you entered your Dexcom Share account info in the Loop settings, delete this information from your settings.
+Instead, ensure that your transmitter ID is entered correctly so that Loop can pull the CGM information directly from the Dexcom app.

 ****************************

 ## Pump Issues